fherreralab/fherreralab.github.io/_posts/2018-08-16-Ruben-Fritz-joins-our-group.md

 ---
 layout: page
-title: "We welcome Ruben Fritz as the first postdoc in our group"
+title: "We welcome Dr. Ruben Fritz as our first postdoc"
 categories: welcome
 ---